Valentine-Mario/SCML/README.md

 # SCML (Scripting Markup Language)

-Scripting markup language is a custom easy to use markup language with HTML like syntax withextra features that transpile to Javascript and HTML
+Scripting Markup Language is a custom easy to use markup language with HTML-like syntax with extra features that transpile to Javascript and HTML.

-The idea of SCML was to give simple markup extra features that anyone can easily get started with and get a web page running with little knowledge of JS.
-It allows you to write less and get more.
+The idea of SCML was to give simple markup extra features, that anyone can easily get started with and get a web page running with little knowledge of JS.
+It allows you to write less and get more!
 It is written entirely in the Rust programming language.

 To download the binary for the cli [click](https://github.com/Valentine-Mario/SCML/releases/tag/0.1.0)